 Does it work on iOS and Android?

 Yes, Edge Secure Network is available on Edge for mobile platforms as part of the Edge app.
 Availability can vary by region and app version.
+What is ghost vpn and how it protects your online privacy, security, streaming access, and anonymity

 Can I use Edge Secure Network to bypass geo-restrictions?